MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 ## Creating custom actions

+> [!IMPORTANT]
+> Make sure to not use any of the reserved keywords listed [here](./reserved-keywords.md) as action names and/or action properties.
+Use of reserved keywords as action names and/or action properties will result in erroneous behavior.

 Begin by creating a new Class Library (.NET Framework) project.
 Select .NET framework version 4.7.2.

 To form an action in the custom module created: